gradle/native-platform/readme.md

 # Native-platform: Java bindings for various native APIs

 A collection of cross-platform Java APIs for various native APIs.
-Currently supports OS X, Linux and Windows on Intel architectures.
+Currently supports OS X, Linux, Windows and FreeBSD on Intel architectures.

 These APIs support Java 5 and later.
 Some of these APIs overlap with APIs available in later Java versions.